bryanmcnett/aabo/README.md

 ![Pre-existing AABB to AABO](images/pragmatic_post.png)

+This AABH won't trivially reject any more objects than the original AABB, but the AABH will take less time to reject objects, because there are (usually) 3 checks instead of 4.

 At first, the three planes of a triangle are checked, and only if that check passes, two more planes are checked.
 The intersection of the five planes is identical to the four planes of a bounding box, but in most cases, only the first three planes will be checked.